Yandex Cloud

 Cluster logs are stored for 30 days.

-How do I track the amount of free storage space on ZooKeeper hosts?How do I track the amount of free storage space on ZooKeeper hosts?
+How do I monitor free storage space on ZooKeeper hosts?How do I monitor free storage space on ZooKeeper hosts?

-Follow the steps in Monitoring the state of clusters and hosts to track the host state or set up alerts.
+Follow the steps in this guide to monitor the host state or set up alerts.

-How do I monitor space used by data in hybrid storage?How do I monitor space used by data in hybrid storage?
+How do I monitor space taken up by data in hybrid storage?How do I monitor space taken up by data in hybrid storage?

 Use the ch_s3_disk_parts_size metric in Yandex Monitoring.
 It shows the amount of space used by MergeTree table parts in Object Storage.
-The metric is only available for Managed Service for ClickHouse® clusters with the hybrid storage configured.
-You can learn how to make a request using the metric in this guide.
+The metric is only available for Managed Service for ClickHouse® clusters with hybrid storage configured.
+To learn more on how to run a query with a metric, see this tutorial.

-Create an alert with the disk.used_bytes metric in Yandex Monitoring.
+Create an alert for the disk.used_bytes metric in Yandex Monitoring.
 This metric shows the disk space usage in the Managed Service for ClickHouse® cluster.

 Thresholds are set in bytes only.
 For example, the recommended values for a 100 GB disk are as follows: